-Health anxiety can indirectly lead to injury because it can increase one’s exposure to all of the risks associated with contact with healthcare providers.
+Health anxiety can indirectly lead to injury because it can increase one’s exposure to all of the risks associated with contact with healthcare providers and also ‘health diy’ where you try to help yourself, often by using the Internet.
 These risks include: misdiagnosis leading to inappropriate treatment or further anxiety, correct diagnosis but treatment that is poorly executed, invasive tests that can directly cause injury, side effects of medication or surgery and exposure to hospital induced infections.

 The individual with health anxiety may also find that their complaints are taken less seriously by medics which means that when they have significant issues they are less likely to be referred promptly for tests and investigations.